creativemarkers/colorBorgWebsite/readme.md

 # to do

-    ~hash passwords~
-    ~~create an account request page~~
-    ~~admin portal for me to easily create accounts~~ ~~easily delete users~~ or change their permissions add my socials and more then likely make my github repo public password reset
+    make my github colorborg repo public?
+    ~~still need to add a download section~~ need to provide a link for the actual bot add email icon at footer

+    more security
+        email sanitation
+        account lockouts
+        rate limiting

+    cross site request forgery

+    fix about section
+    logging
+    need to add the below column
+    # company = db.Column(db.String(200))
+    # jobTitle = db.Column(db.String(200))
-    add analytics, hits, from where, if it came a from a  user, what links what they pressed
+    add analytics, hits, from where, if it came a from a  user, what links what they pressed password reset
+    change user permissions
     pretty up the stuff i made on the backend

 # low hanging security fruit